 In fiscal 2020, total ending balances fell by nearly $10 billion as states relied more on those leftover dollars than on rainy day funds to balance their budgets amid the pandemic-induced recession.
 Ending balance amounts bounced back dramatically in fiscal 2021 and sustained their fast growth the following year, collectively increasing more than sevenfold, from $33 billion at the end of fiscal 2020 to $254.4 billion three years later.
 This rapid growth was the result of greater-than-forecast tax collections and the availability of flexible federal pandemic aid, which helped produce widespread budget surpluses.
 In recent years, states have largely directed their ending balances into one-time expenditures—such as paying off debt, boosting supplemental pension payments, and investing in economic development—as well as transfers to other state funds.

-That surge, however, proved temporary.
+The pandemic-era revenue surge, however, proved temporary.
 Beginning in fiscal 2023, states started to face tighter budgets and shrinking fiscal flexibility.
-Fiscal 2025 marked the third straight year of declining ending balances, with states collectively drawing their balances down by $48.2 billion—a 59% drop from the previous year.
-Of the 40 states that reported lower ending balances, five spent the entirety of their ending balances, and another 12 spent more than half.
+Fiscal 2025 marked the third straight year of declining ending balances, with the median state drawing down its ending balance by 17.4%.
+Of the 36 states that reported lower ending balances, three—Louisiana, New Hampshire, and Virginia—spent almost their entire ending balances, and another nine states spent more than half.
 These declines partly reflect weakening revenue and growing spending demands—potential signals of rising fiscal stress.
-However, tapping unusually high ending balances to pay down debt or fund one-time projects is a common practice and may simply reflect standard budgeting activity.
+But tapping unusually high ending balances to pay down debt or fund one-time projects is a common practice and may simply reflect standard budgeting activity.
 Nevertheless, the sharp reduction in ending balances leaves states with less flexibility to fund policy priorities.

 Total balance state highlights